Christmas Memories QAL

 If you are using directional fabric like me, this means you will need to draw half of your diagonals upper left to lower right and half of the diagonals lower left to upper right.
 My pencil line didn't show up in the photograph so I added a dotted line to show this.
 I then folded back my fabric along the dotted line before sewing to make sure that all the fabrics would be pointed the same direction before sewing them together.
 If you aren't using directional fabric, you can just sew and rotate without all the extra worry!

 If you'd like more information about this quilt-along, you can check out the Fat Quarter Shop blog post.
 They also have a list of fabric requirements and supplies page to help you get started.
-Thanks for stopping by come back at the end of the month to see my progress!
+Thanks for stopping by!

 Comments